Backbase/variants/docs/CONFIGURING_ANDROID.md

 If `variants init` has been run successfully, you will see a `variants.yml` file in your project directory.
 This is where we configure the variants for our project.

+### Where do values go?
+First, it is important to note that the values from the configuration will be placed in multiple locations.
+For example, values for fastlane are stored in `./fastlane/parameters`, while gradle values are stored in `./gradleScripts/variants.gradle`.
+For custom properties, these locations are explicity set with the `destination` value.
+For others, they are placed in a location by default, since we already know where those values should be used.

 ### Configuring project
 - `path`: Path to the base directory of the Android project.
 Typically this would be `.` if you generated the variants template in the base directory.
 - `app_name`: The name of the application, ex: `Frank Bank`